 UTSA also collected several individual honors at the CEDA tournament.
 Jordan Nerison was named to the Academic All American Debate Team and Michael Stroud was named to the All-American Competitive Team.
 Chris Crowe, one of UTSA's assistant coaches, was chosen as the CEDA South Central Critic of the Year, and he served on the CEDA Final Round judging panel.

 Over the 2012-2013 season, several other UTSA debaters achieved high honors.
 The junior varsity team, Darius Rosebrough and Alexis Morales, won a tournament and advanced to numerous elimination brackets in both the junior varsity and open Championship divisions.
 Rosebrough scored well in individual speaker points, often finishing in the top 15 debaters.
-Brandon Daniels and Caleb Coggeshall, UTSA's novice-level debaters, won several tournaments and became the Mid-America Novice Champions.
-Daniels won the top speaker award in the MAC tournament, followed closely by partner Coggeshall in second place.
+Brandon Daniels, UTSA's novice-level debater, won several tournaments and became the Mid-America Novice Champion.
+Daniels also won the top speaker award in the MAC tournament.

 Nationally, UTSA finished the season in the top 30 programs (final rankings have not yet been released) and they are looking forward to a fresh, rebuilding start next season.
 Several new debaters have indicated UTSA as their top choices, and four current team members will be returning.

 In honor of UTSA's 50th Anniversary in 2019, the university is hosting Roadrunner Days Spring Edition - two weeks of semester-launching activities built around our deeply held values of student success, student involvement, community service and fun!

 All UTSA students, faculty, staff, alums & families are invited to march as a unified community.
 Register here: bit.ly/2TYbHbR.
 Shuttles will be provided from the Main and Downtown Campuses.